Chart Color Schemes

 Infrastructure

-North Narrabeen - Warriewood (South) has moderate levels of nearby infrastructure activity, ranking in the 42ndth percentile nationally
+North Narrabeen - Warriewood (South) has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 22 projects likely to affect the region.
+AreaSearch has identified 22 projects likely to affect this region.
 Notable initiatives include Warriewood Valley Release Area, Warriewood Community Centre, Warriewood Square Redevelopment, and Dove Lane Residences.
-The following list details those expected to have the most relevance.
+The following list details those considered most relevant.

 Professional plan users can use the search below to filter and access additional projects.